• Skip to secondary menu

 How to paint kitchen cabinets

-If it has a decent amount of paint still in it and it starts sputtering, you may have leaned it the opposite direction of the straw.
+If it has a decent amount of paint still in it and it starts sputtering, you may have leaned it in the opposite direction of the straw.
 You can change the direction of the straw if your painting position has changed or just rotate the paint sprayer back to the direction of the straw!
 Hope that makes sense.

 One other thing that has happened to me is I get the whole sprayer set up and plug it in to start spraying but it only blows air, no paint.
 This usually only happens when I didn’t clean it really well when I put it up and there is dried paint somewhere blocking something!
 I just break it back down and clean it again focusing on the nozzle area, fixes it every time!